 My identical twin brother Erl and me back in the day.

-Andy Holman and I turned in our manuscript to Illinois in 2016.
-We had trimmed a great deal, but it still totaled 323,000 words.
-Not surprisingly, our editor asked us to cut at least 25%.
-That took another year.
-We decided to cut whole sections if we could.
-That left us with bunches of good material.
-We have published some of it elsewhere.
-We post some of it below.
+In 2016, Andy Holman and I submitted our manuscript for the history of hockey book to Illinois.
+We had pared down a significant amount, yet it still totaled 323,000 words.
+Unsurprisingly, our editor requested that we reduce it by at least 25%.
+This process took another year.
+We opted to cut entire sections whenever possible, which left us with a wealth of valuable material.
+Some of this content has been published elsewhere, and we share some of it below.

-Above is an American Sports Ambassadors 1971 team I coached on a European tour.
-Here we were in Switzerland.
+Above is a photo of the American Sports Ambassadors 1971 team I coached during a European tour.
+Here we are in Switzerland.

 Ken Johannson grew up in Edmonton and came south in 1949 to attend North Dakota, where he starred on the hockey team.
 After graduating, he played for several years in the English National League.
-The ENL is well-covered in Hockey: A Global History.
+The ENL is well-covered in the history of hockey book, Hockey: A Global History.
 The article below looks at his important contributions to coaching education.

-The title says it all about this section we had to cut from Hockey: A Global History.
+The title says it all about this section we had to cut from our history of hockey book, Hockey: A Global History.
 The Zamboni also plays a central role in The Commissioner.

 Zamboni Means Clean Ice (pdf)

 DownloadI had the good fortune to play for Sid, coach against Sid, and work with him as a conference administrator.
 In 1976, my Amherst team came very close to upsetting his high-flying Polar Bears.
-At game's end he shook my hand and said "Helluva coach."
-I will always remember that.
-Click below for a fuller version of a short section in Hockey: A Global History.
+At game's end he shook my hand and said, 'Helluva coach.'
+I will always remember that moment.
+For those interested in the history of hockey, click below for a fuller version of a short section in Hockey: A Global History book.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.